kkdai/DjangoREST_Client/README.md

 DjangoREST_Client
 =================

 A simple RESTful server and client sample code.
+Server is [here](http://evan-rest-test.herokuapp.com/)

 Server:
 -Use DjangoRESTFramework to build simple server base on snippets (tutorial 1~3)